Master (Buffy the Vampire Slayer): Creation and casting

-Because it debuted midway through the 1996–97 television season, the first season of Buffy has only 12 episodes as opposed to the standard 22 in subsequent seasons.
+Appearances

 The Master is first seen in the series premiere "Welcome to the Hellmouth", which was aired immediately before the second episode "The Harvest", which reveals more of the Master's character and backstory.
 Although the Master's identity is never revealed on screen, Joss Whedon wrote in the pilot's script that his name was Heinrich Joseph Nest, roughly 600 years old.
 This contradicts information presented in the first season that indicates The Master predates written history, as is discussed below.

-In "Welcome to the Hellmouth" the Master is presented as one of the "old ones," a vampire with extraordinary physical and mental powers, but weakened through long isolation and needing to feed on people; he is raised from a pool of blood by his acolyte Luke (Brian Thompson).
-The head of a cult called the Order of Aurelius, the Master attempted to open the Hellmouth in 1937, placing himself in a church to do so.
-An earthquake swallowed the church during the Master's attempt, and he has been living in the ruins for 60 years.
-He is imprisoned by a mystical force, unable to leave his underground lair, so he commands his minions to find people for him to feed off.
+In "Welcome to the Hellmouth" the Master is presented as a vampire king with extraordinary physical and mental powers that grew as he ages but weakened through long isolation and needing to feed on people; he is raised from a pool of blood by his acolyte Luke (Brian Thompson).
+The head of a cult who worships the ancient pure demons "The Old Ones" called the Order of Aurelius, the Master attempted to open the Hellmouth in 1937, placing himself in a Catholic mission to do so.
+An earthquake swallowed the mission during the Master's attempt, and he has been living in the ruins for 60 years.
+He is trapped between dimensions, unable to leave his underground lair, so he commands his minions to find people for him to feed off while planning his escape.
+In times, Sunnydale High School is built over where the mission was.

 The Master's incarceration underground was a device used by the writers to avoid having Buffy meet him and then thwart his attempts to kill her each week.
 Whedon was concerned that audiences would consider this implausible and that weekly confrontations would leave no tension for the season finale when Buffy and the Master would finally meet and battle each other.